mattermost/docs/source/install/self-managed-changelog.md

 ## Release v7.6 - [Feature Release](https://docs.mattermost.com/upgrade/release-definitions.html#feature-release)

-  - v7.6 release has been cancelled as we are working on investigating performance issues.
+  - The Mattermost v7.6 release has been cancelled as we are working on investigating performance issues.
 The next scheduled release is v7.7 in January 16th, 2023.

 ## Release v7.5 - [Feature Release](https://docs.mattermost.com/upgrade/release-definitions.html#feature-release)